xy-241/CS-Notes/content/System Design/Proxy/Forward Proxy (正向代理).md

 ### Bypass browsing restrictions
 - Like using [[VPN]] to bypass the [[GFW]]
 ### Content Filtering
 - Block access to certain content.
-Forward proxy is able to intercept and turn down blacked listed traffic
+Forward proxy is able to intercept and turn down blacklisted traffic

+### Content Cache
+- Increase speed by caching copies of websites in its [[Database]]

 ## Cons
 ---